Buy 1 Bottle

 Other Ingredients: Microcrystalline cellulose, stearic acid, magnesium stearate, silicon dioxide, Acdisol, and dicalcium phosphate.

 Magnesium is among the top five most abundant minerals in the body.
-It is an essential nutrient, which means we must consume it in the diet in order to maintain a constant level.
-Our body does not make it.
-In order to maintain high magnesium levels, the Recommended Dietary Allowance (RDA) for 98% of American adults ranges from 310mg to 420 mg per day, of which 50% will be stored in the bones and the other 50% inside our various organs, tissues and cells.
-Approximately 1% of the magnesium is found in the blood, where the body works to maintain homeostatis, or a constant level.
-Magnesium levels in food depend on the quality of the soil, however traditional food sources high in magnesium are wheat germ and bran, oatmeal and bran, soybeans and peanuts, spinach, raisins, almonds and cashews.
+It is an essential nutrient – this means we must consume it in the diet in order to maintain a constant level, since it is not produced naturally in the body.
+In order to maintain sufficient magnesium levels, the Recommended Dietary Allowance (RDA) for 98% of American adults ranges from 310mg to 420mg of magnesium per day.
+From this, 50% will be stored in the bones and the other 50% will be stored inside our various organs, tissues and cells.
+Approximately 1% of the magnesium is found in the blood, where the body works to maintain homeostasis, or a “constant level”.
+Magnesium levels in food depend on the quality of the soil.
+Traditional food sources high in magnesium are wheat germ and bran, oatmeal and bran, soybeans and peanuts, spinach, raisins, almonds and cashews.

-Signs of magnesium deficiency include appetite changes, nausea and vomiting, lack of energy and weakness, mood changes or poor mood, numbness and tingling, muscle tension, cramps, charley horses and contractions.
+Signs of magnesium deficiency include appetite changes, nausea and vomiting, lack of energy, weakness, mood changes, numbness and tingling, muscle tension, cramps, charley horses and contractions.
 More severe deficiency signs are abnormal heart rhythms and spasms.
-Calcium and potassium levels are also affected by low magnesium levels, and may become low in the blood when magnesium levels are low.
+Low magnesium levels may also lead to depletion of calcium and potassium in the blood.